 Who is Thomas Aquinas?

-This describes an argument that doesn’t require all true premises but must have a logically correct structure
+This type of argument doesn’t require all true premises but must have a logically correct structure

-Associated with Aquinas, this version of the cosmological argument holds that every event must have been caused by a prior event.
+Associated with Aquinas, this version of the cosmological argument holds that every event must have been caused by a prior event, and that God must be the first

 What is the First Cause Argument?